victorliu5296/AoPS-downloader/README.md

 ## Credits
 This project is heavily inspired by and built upon the work of [byronxu99/amc-pdf](https://github.com/byronxu99/amc-pdf).
 Special thanks to the contributors of that repository.

+## Future Plans
+The future plan is to add support for more contests.
+I will need to check the website for format compatibilities to ensure proper integration.

 ## License
 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for more details.